Keep Your Valuables and Personal Info Safe When Potential Home Buyers Come to Check It Out

 Whether you have an open house or if your home is shown by appointment, make sure all medications have been removed from the home or placed in a secure lock box before letting other people in.

-Don't forget about jewelry and other valuables
+Don't forget about jewelry and Sources of personal info

 Jewelry, checkbooks, Social Security cards, passports, cash, documents with personal information, and any other valuables should be placed into a secure lock box or removed from the home.
 You definitely don't want someone to steal your identity, but especially not at a time when you are trying to sell your home.
 Don't presume that potential buyers won't dig around.
+Even if someone doesn't steal one of your personal documents, it only takes a few seconds for an identity thief to snap a photo with a cell phone camera.

 Special Considerations for guns